pdxmph/imgup-cli/README.md

 - `--backend, -b` - To set the backend, i.e. `smugmug`, `flickr`, or `gotosocial`
 - `--format, -f` - To set the format of the snippet (org, md, or html)
 - `--verbose, -v` - Enable verbose output for debugging
+- `--fedi` - Also post to GoToSocial after uploading to primary backend

 For GoToSocial posts:
 - `--post` - The main text of your post